 - Pain on the bottom of your foot near the heel

-- Pain with your first few steps after getting out of bed in the morning or after a long period of rest.
-The pain subsides after a few minutes of walking
+- Pain with your first few steps after getting out of bed in the morning or after a long period of rest; pain subsides after a few minutes of walking

 - Greater pain after (not during) exercise or activity

-- Physical exam: Your doctor will perform a careful exam of your foot and look for high arch, an area of maximum tenderness on the bottom of your foot in front of your heel bone, pain that gets worse when you flex your foot while the doctor pushes on the plantar fascia and gets better when you point your toes down, and limited “up” motion of your ankle.
+- Physical exam: Your doctor will perform a careful exam of your foot and look for a high arch, an area of tenderness on the bottom of your foot in front of your heel bone, pain that gets worse when you flex your foot, and limited “up” motion of your ankle.

-- X-rays: An x-ray may be ordered to make sure there are no other causes for your heel pain like fractures or arthritis.
+- X-rays: An x-ray may be ordered to ensure there are no other causes for your heel pain like fractures or arthritis.

-More than 90 percent of patients with plantar fasciitis will improve within 10 months of starting simple treatments.
-Your Orthopedic and Sports Institute of the Fox Valley doctor can give you the best course of action, here are some tips to relieve your discomfort:
+More than 90 percent of patients with plantar fasciitis will improve within ten months of starting simple treatments.
+Your OSI orthopedic specialist will discuss the best course of action for alleviating your pain.
+Some or all of the following may be suggested:

-- Decrease or even stop the activities that make your pain worse.
+- Decrease or even stop activities that make your pain worse

-- Non-steroidal anti-inflammatory medications.
-Ibuprofen and naproxen will reduce pain and inflammation, but you should not use them for more than a month without talking to your doctor.
+- Non-steroidal anti-inflammatory medications like ibuprofen or naproxen (do not use them for more than a month without talking to your doctor)

 - Night splints.
 Most people sleep with their feet pointed down, which relaxes the plantar fascia and can cause morning heel pain.
-A night split will stretch the plantar fascia while you sleep and can be very effective.
+A night splint will stretch the plantar fascia while you sleep.

 Surgery is usually only a consideration after 12 months of aggressive nonsurgical treatment.
-Options will be discussed in detail with your OSI doctor, but they include:
+Options will be discussed in detail with your OSI doctor but may include gastrocnemius recession or plantar fascia release.